 With millions of gov.au web pages currently live, we need to reduce the clutter.
-Users need to be able to find and do what they need to do easily.
+Users need to be able easily to find and do what they need.
 A content audit is where we begin.

 Content auditing takes a close look at your digital estate.
 This could be anything from 50 websites to 15 applications or a single service.
 You can gain a clear understanding of what you have and where it lives – even if only to begin thinking about maintenance or content removal.